icicleio/docs/docs/api/stream.md

 ): Generator
 ```

 Returns a generator that should be used within a coroutine or used to create a new coroutine.
 Pipes all data read from this stream to the writable stream.
 If `$length` is not `0`, only `$length` bytes will be piped to the writable stream.
-If `$byte` is not `null`, piping will end once `$byte` is encountered in the stream.
 The returned promise is fulfilled with the number of bytes piped once the writable stream is no longer writable, `$length` bytes have been piped, or `$byte` is encountered in the stream.

+##### Parameters
+`$source`
+:   A readable stream to pipe data from.

+`$dest`
+:   A writable stream to pipe data to.
+All data from `$source` will be written to `$dest` as it becomes readable.

+`$end`
+:   Indicates if the destination stream should be closed when there is no more data in `$source`.

+`$length`
+:   The maximum number of bytes to pipe from `$source` to `$dest`.

+`$byte`
+:   If `$byte` is not `null`, piping will end once `$byte` is encountered in the stream.

+`$timeout`
+:   Number of seconds until the returned promise is rejected with a `TimeoutException` and the stream is closed if the data cannot be written to the stream.
+Use 0 for no timeout.

 Resolution | Type | Description
 :-: | :-- | :--